Dan Walker (broadcaster): Television

 In November 2020, Walker was confirmed as the new host of The NFL Show following previous host Mark Chapman's decision to step down.

 Walker left Football Focus after 12 years on 22 May 2021; he continued as a presenter on BBC Breakfast and BBC Sport.

 On 10 August 2021, it was announced he would be competing in the nineteenth series of Strictly Come Dancing.
 He was paired with the Ukrainian-Slovenian professional Nadiya Bychkova.
-They were eliminated in week 11.
+They were eliminated in week 11, coming 5th.

-In September 2021, Walker led tributes to his co-presenter Louise Minchin who left BBC Breakfast after 20 years of working on the programme.
+In September 2021, Walker was one of many offering tributes to his co-presenter Louise Minchin who left BBC Breakfast after 20 years of working on the programme.

 On 4 April 2022, Walker announced, via a Twitter video, that he would be leaving the BBC to move to Channel 5.
 On 6 June 2022, Walker made his Channel 5 news debut, reporting live from 10 Downing Street when prime minister Boris Johnson survived a no confidence vote.

-In December 2022, Walker won an episode of the quiz show The Weakest Link.
+In December 2022, Walker took part in and won, an episode of the quiz show The Weakest Link, with all contestants having previously been involved in Strictly Come Dancing.

-In February 2023, Walker interviewed Paul Ansell, partner of Nicola Bulley, for Channel 5 programme called 'Vanished - where is Nicola Bulley'.
-The interview was done in the interim period between her disappearing on January 27th, and her body being found 23 days later and then subsequently identified.
-It aired on Channel 5 on 10th February, and was deleted from the Channel 5 app after her body was found.
-Walker was a friend of Emma White, who was a close friend of Nicola, and Emma appeared in several TV interviews about Nicola's disappearance.
-The interview was conducted in Emma White's property - Marsh Farm Hall Rooms, on the outskirts of Great Eccleston, which is hired out commercially for events.
+In 2023 Vanished began on Channel 5 with Walker as presenter.